grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 Navigate to org > gnome > desktop > remote-access then configue Vino VNC.
 When you click on a setting, a description appears in the bottom pane.
-The import settings are:
+The important settings are:
 - set authentication-methods to 'vnc'
 - check: enabled
-- check: notify-on-connect (if that is what you want)
+- check: notify-on-connect (if this is what you want)
 - check: prompt-enabled (if this is what you want)
 - un-check: require-encryption (as we will use an SSH tunnel for encryption)
 - set a vnc-password (using base64 encoding as described below)